The Uncharted Collection is Not Worth Your Money

 Uncharted 3's also fairly dense (if sometimes questionably balanced) competitive multiplayer is also 100% scrapped for this collection.
 At best, day-one buyers get access to a limited-time multiplayer beta that will be unplayable after the beta concludes.
 Instantly, the replay value and extent of content in the package has dropped and we're just getting started.

 Uncharted campaigns, love them or hate them, are not highly replayable experiences.

 You play through once, you see everything.
 There are no new or alternate encounters to find.
 At best, a few sections in the third game allow you to try to be stealthy for brief intro and outro sequences.
 It's The Order: 1886 all over again, just with substantially longer run time and none of the cool weaponry.

 Remember, Uncharted: Drake's Fortune released back in 2007.
 It is nearly a decade old.

-Regardless of your nostalgia for the series, there's only so many times you can replay a campaign so highly scripted and linear, with no real progression system either.
-The biggest thing the game offers is the ability to unlock guns at any point in the campaign, like a cheat mode, but in past entries those have required you beat the game on its hardest difficulty.
+Regardless of your nostalgia for the series, there are only so many times you can replay a campaign so highly scripted and linear, with no real progression system either.
+The biggest thing the game offers is the ability to unlock guns at any point in the campaign, like a cheat mode, but in past entries, those have required you to beat the game on its hardest difficulty.
 There are licensed tie-in games with more to do other than go through the motions, over and over.

 This looked way more impressive back in 2007...